Belfast is the capital city of Northern Ireland and it is also the largest city..

 The standard of education is excellent ~ Northern Ireland has some of the highest achieving pupils in the world in mathematics and there are several fantastic universities to choose from.

 House prices are affordable.
-Community spirit is important within the traditional neighbourhoods and you will find the people of Belfast genuinely welcoming, kind hearted and good natured.
+Community spirit is important within the traditional neighborhoods and you will find the people of Belfast genuinely welcoming, kind hearted and good natured.

 If you’re looking for a new career in Belfast, we recommend attending our Belfast Careers Fair!
 Our career fair will offer candidates from all backgrounds, experience and education levels the opportunity to speak to representatives from an abundance of local employers.
 Book a ticket today!